daniilmikulik/sir_project/README.md

    Contains code for the application realisation on tkinter library.
 ### pyqt_app
    Contains code for the application.
-GUI was written using PyQt5.
+GUI was written using PyQt5. src.py -- a source code file for GUI. models.py -- a source code file for systems of differential equations.

 ## docu
    The docu directory contains documentation and a short presentation.